theonlydevrai/playlist_song_recommender/SETUP_GUIDE.md

 7. **Copy and save these values:**
    - `Client ID` (visible on the page)
    - `Client Secret` (click "View client secret")

+> ℹ️ **Note:** We use Client Credentials Flow (no user login).
+The redirect URI is required by Spotify but won't be used.

 ### 1.2 Google Gemini API Setup